Meridith Baer: Meridith Baer Home

-In 1998, Meridith launched her business, Meridith Baer Home, after putting her furniture in a friend's spec home.
+In 1998, Baer launched her business, Meridith Baer Home, after putting her furniture in a friend's spec home.
 After a couple of days on the market, the home sold for $500,000 above the asking price.
 Today, Meridith Baer Home offers home staging, interior design, and luxury home furniture leasing services from the company's offices in Los Angeles, New York, San Francisco, Connecticut and Florida.
 Meridith Baer holds 400,000 square feet of inventory in its warehouse facilities on the west and east coasts.
 The firm has designed projects in Arizona, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Idaho, Illinois, Massachusetts, Nevada, New Jersey, New York, North Carolina, Texas, Utah, Virginia, Washington, D.C., and Cabo San Lucas.

 Recognized as the world's number one home staging firm, Meridith Baer Home has provided its services to thousands of celebrities and business leaders including Bob Dylan, Bradley Cooper, Brad Pitt, Cindy Crawford, Geena Davis, Halle Berry, Harrison Ford, Janet Jackson, Jim Carrey, Jimmy Kimmel, Johnny Depp, Julia Roberts, Kylie Jenner, Madonna, Mark Wahlberg, Meryl Street, Michael B. Jordan, Pharrell Williams, Rande Gerber, Sharon Stone, Wiz Kalifa, and more.
 Projects have ranged from $700,000 bungalows to $200 million estates.

 Meridith Baer Home has received many awards and recognitions, including the Best of Houzz awards, Houzz's Customer Service and Influencer awards, and Los Angeles Business Journal's list of 100 Fastest-Growing Private Companies.
 The firm has been featured in distinguished publications including Architectural Digest, ELLE Decor, Forbes, Los Angeles Times, The New York Times, and The Wall Street Journal.
 In 2024, the firm furnished more than $13.6 billion worth of real estate, covering over 8 million square feet.

 Meridith Baer Home on Television

 After an appearance on the HGTV series "Selling L.A."
 Baer was approached by several networks about developing a television series about her home staging work.
-In 2013, she launched her own television show on HGTV, entitled “Staged To Perfection”.
+In 2013, she launched her own television show on HGTV titled Staged to Perfection.
 The show chronicled Baer and her team as she staged luxury properties.

-In addition to "Staged to Perfection", Meridith has been featured onscreen for PBS series "GardenFit", CBS series "Sunday Morning", and NBC series "Open House".
+In addition to Staged to Perfection, Meridith has been featured onscreen on the PBS series GardenFit, the CBS series Sunday Morning, and the NBC series Open House.
 Along with her on-screen appearances, Meridith has been a guest on famed podcasts including The Titans of Trade, Hope It Makes, and SLG Meetup.